-What is the difference between Vulnerability Scans and Pen Tests?
+The Difference between Vulnerability Scans and Pen Tests

 We have often seen in our client interactions that business owners confuse vulnerability scans with pen tests.
 A surprising number of inquiries have come through from companies for vulnerability scans when they’re actually looking for a pen test.
 Regardless, vulnerability scans and pen tests have become crucial and fundamental to an organization’s security practices.
 Regulations and standards like NYDFS, FedRAMP, and PCI DSS mention these terms in their requirements distinctively.
 However, GDPR, CCPA, and HIPAA specify reasonable security practices or security assessments.
 In either case, vulnerability scans and pen tests will be covered.